7 Steps to Take After a Virus Has Hit Your Home

-If possible, designate one bathroom for those who are ill to use.
+If possible, pick one bathroom for those who are ill to use.
 Creating separate spaces for anyone infected with a virus is critical to ensuring it doesn’t get spread around.
-After symptoms have passed (reminder that the COVID-19 incubation period is 14 days), disinfect the entire bathroom, concentrating on areas like the sink, faucet, toilet and toilet handle.
+After symptoms have passed, disinfect the entire bathroom, concentrating on areas like the sink, faucet, toilet and toilet handle.

-Countertops, doorknobs, light switches and stair railings.
+Touched surfaces include countertops, doorknobs, light switches and stair railings.
 Every day, we touch any number of surfaces and features of our homes, which means they all become common places a virus can live–even after our physical symptoms are gone.
-In the event of a virus, disinfect frequently-touched hard surfaces throughout your entire home, especially the rooms where the sick individual(s) spent the majority of their time.
+In the event of a virus, disinfect frequently touchedhard surfaces throughout your entire home, especially the rooms where the sick individual(s) spent the majority of their time.

 4. Wash your used towels

-Once the illness is over, wash all towels used throughout your home on the highest possible temperature available.
+Once the illness is over, wash all towels used throughout your home on the hottestt possible temperature available.
 Towels are considered a higher-risk item because they become soiled from our use.
-They also tend to be used to absorb moisture, which has a tendency to hold germs inside.
-And using a higher temperature can stop any existing bacteria from multiplying.
+Since they absorb moisture, towels have a tendency to hold germs inside.
+And using a hotter temperature can stop any existing bacteria from multiplying.

 5. Don't forget the electronics and toys!

 Consider tossing stuffed animals and soft kids toys into the washing machine to thoroughly clean them.
-As for electronics and hard kids toys (like remote controls, cell phones, LEGOS®, etc.), disinfect the surfaces using disinfectant wipes or rubbing alcohol and water.
+As for electronics and hard kids’ toys (like remote controls, cell phones, building blocks, etc.), disinfect their surfaces using disinfectant wipes or rubbing alcohol and water.

 6. Throw out all of the trash.

-Gather trash from all rooms of the house and take it out with regularity.
-For anyone who is ill in your home, try dedicating a line trash can for that person’s use.
+Gather trash from all rooms of the house and take it out on a regular basis.
+For anyone who is ill in your home, try dedicating a lined trash can for that one person’s use.
 It’s a good idea (and a CDC precaution for all cleaning and disinfecting during a time of virus) to wear gloves when you are removing or handling any trash bags.

-For any toothbrush used during a period of sickness, dispose of the toothbrush entirely and buy a new one.
+Dispose of any toothbrush used during a period of sickness and buy a new one.
 If your toothbrush is not disposable, disinfect the head of your toothbrush by following these *directions:

-Dilute 1 teaspoon of 3 percent strength hydrogen peroxide in 1 cup of water and swish the toothbrush bristles in the solution before brushing.
+- Dilute 1 teaspoon of 3% strength hydrogen peroxide in 1 cup of water and swish the toothbrush bristles in the solution before brushing.